AntonSol919/linkspace/homepage/basics.md

 :::

 Packets carrying data are transmitted, and using the `IP address` they eventually reach their destination; a computer such as you're using right now.
-On the computer an application is listening for packets with a specific `port` to be received.
+On the computer an application is running that looks for packets with a specific `port` to arrive.

 In transit, a packet can get lost or corrupted.
-Consequently, packets don't arrive in the order they were sent.
+The result is that packets don't arrive in the order they were sent.
-By adding a sequence number, we can reorder them at the destination.
+By adding a sequence number, the destination can verify all packets have arrived and reorder them to the order they were sent in.

-I imagine the prototype internet was first discovered when it was realized that packet SEQUENCE IDs are unavoidable complexity to transmit between two places without losing data, and that consequently the physical route each packet takes is irrelevant.
+I imagine the prototype internet was first discovered when it was realized that packet SEQUENCE IDs are essential (i.e. unavoidable) complexity.
+When transmitting data something must define the order of packets.
+Consequently the physical route each packet takes is irrelevant.

 The result is that _conceptually_ each application on each device can talk to any other application on any other device.

 This model is ideal for phone-calls or video streams.
-To build more interesting applications we create protocols to add further structure to the data.
+To build more interesting applications we create protocols to add further structure to the stream of data.
-There are thousands of different protocols, but the most common trait among them is that they define a way to transmit questions and answers.
+There are thousands of different protocols, but what most of them have in common is a way to transmit questions and answers.

 A couple of well known internet protocols that have this property are: